Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Simulation Studies

-Overall, DR1 and DR2 perform similarly across scenarios except when the sampling score model is correctly specified and the outcome models are not.
-In that case, DR2 shows noticeably higher efficiency over DR1, especially under strong selection effect for trial participation.
-This could be due to the tendency for practical positivity violation \citep{Petersen2012,li2020stabilizing} as the selection effect grows stronger.
-Because the trial is only a small fraction of the target population, the estimated sampling scores could be fairly close to zero, leading to extreme sampling score weights for DR1.
+Overall, DR1 and DR2 perform similarly across scenarios except when the outcome models are correctly specified but the sampling score model is not.
+In that case, DR2 shows higher efficiency over DR1, especially under strong selection effect for trial participation.
 For this reason, our simulation results favor DR2 over DR1.
 Correspondingly, using an estimated treatment propensity score generally has minimum effect on efficiency for both DR estimators, except when the sampling score model is correctly specified and the outcome models are not.
-In that case, estimating the known propensity score clearly improves the efficiency for both DR estimators under moderate effect modification.
-It is therefore still appealing to consider an estimated propensity score as it does not appear to adversely affect the finite-sample efficiency of DR estimators in the settings we considered.
+In that case, estimating the known propensity score slightly improves the efficiency for both DR estimators under moderate effect modification in Table \ref{summary.table2}.
+Therefore, it may still be appealing to consider an estimated propensity score as it does not appear to adversely affect the finite-sample efficiency of DR estimators in the settings we considered.